jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (c) the person has given the enforcement authority a statutory declaration—
     (i) identifying the driver, by giving—
-      (A) the full name and full address of the driver; and (B) any other identifying particulars, so far as they are within the person’s knowledge, such as the driver’s date of birth, occupation, telephone number, or electronic address; or
+      (A) the full name and full address of the driver; and (B) any other identifying particulars, so far as they are within the person’s knowledge, such as the driver’s date of birth, occupation, mobile phone number or any other phone number, or electronic address; or
     (ii) establishing that the person could not identify the driver, after taking all reasonable steps to do so.
 (5) In proceedings for a moving vehicle offence or a special vehicle lane offence, a statutory declaration given under subsection (4) is, in the absence of proof to the contrary, sufficient evidence of the matters stated in the declaration; and it is admissible for all purposes of any proceedings under this section.